MorrellLAB/Nanopore/SQK-RAD004/SQK-RAD004-protocol.md

 - [ ] Using the cut pipette tip, add all (11 uL) of the DNA library (PCR tube) to the LoBind tube.

 - [ ] Open the SpotON port.
 You will have to break the seal.
+Keep the removed cover in a secure location, as you will need to replace it later.

 - [ ] Load 200 µl of the priming mix (blue) into the flow cell via the priming port (not the SpotON sample port), avoiding the introduction of air bubbles.

 - [ ] Sanitize a pair of lab scissors using ethanol, then cut the tip off of a 100 mL pipette tip.

 - [ ] Using the cut pipette tip, mix the prepared library gently by pipetting up and down just prior to loading.

 - [ ] Add all (75 uL) of sample to the flow cell via the SpotON sample port in a dropwise fashion.
 Ensure each drop flows into the port before adding the next.

 - [ ] Gently replace the SpotON sample port cover, making sure the bung enters the SpotON port, close the priming port and replace the MinION lid.

 ### Start the MinKNOW software